chrisgoose/GettingAndCleaningDataCourseProject/CodeBook.md

 # Code Book

-This code book describes the data, any transformations to clean up the data, and the variables found in * `tidyData.csv`
+This code book describes the data, any transformations to clean up the data, and the variables found in * `tidyData.txt`

 ## Data

-The tidyData.csv file is a csv file, containing comma-separated values.
+The tidyData.txt file is a text file, containing space-separated values.
 The first row contains variable names, described below under Measurements.